PHILADELPHIA REFLECTIONS

 Schoolchildren in Delaware can be forgiven for asking why Rodney wasn't in Philadelphia for the vote without being sent for.
 And we don't really know.
 Rodney certainly had plenty of other things competing for his attention, like being a Supreme Court Justice, the Speaker of the Delaware Assembly and the de facto Governor of the State, as well as being a Brigadier General in the Militia (he later was made Major General in charge of the garrison at Trenton).
 One has to suspect, however, that he had not expected George Read to vote against independence.
 Read, after all, had married the widowed sister of George Ross, who did sign the Declaration.

 Asthma, a notoriously intermittent condition, may have been a worse impediment to Caesar Rodney's ride than his cancer.
-Although he was badly disfigured, the cancer did not kill him until 1784.
+Although he was badly disfigured, cancer did not kill him until 1784.
 The prospect of riding eighty miles in the rain with asthma may well have been the reason Rodney held off until he was absolutely certain his vote was needed.
-The esteem and affection that Delaware holds for this farmer from Dover can be gauged by the fact that he remained the elected speaker until the day he died, and during the last three months, the legislature held its meetings in his house so he could be present.
+The esteem and affection that Delaware holds for this farmer from Dover can be gauged by the fact that he remained the elected speaker until the day he died, and during his last three months, the legislature held its meetings in his house so he could be present.